atulsemwal/segmentUpdater/README.md

 # segmentUpdater
 <h2> Segment Updater </h2>

-This is a bulk segment for the adobe analytics API 2.0.
+This is a bulk segment updater for the adobe analytics API 2.0.

 <h2> Documentation </h2>
 The documentation for this is hosted at www.segmentupdater.com